backdrop-contrib/summer_fun/README.md

 - The SASS folder is for your SASS CSS partials.
 - Template.php contains PHP functions that alter the HTML of your Backdrop site.
 - config.rb contains settings if you are using SASS Compass
-- Gruntfile.js and package.json contain settings if you are using SASS Grunt
+- Gruntfile.js and package.json contain settings if you are using libSASS
+- If you are not aware, the sass and node_modules folders do not need to be on the live server.
+They are for local development only.

 SASS file structure

+This theme is in the process of retro-fitting its CSS into SASS.
-We are in the process of converting from random code from different places into follwowing:
+We are in the process of converting from random code from different places into following:
 <http://www.sitepoint.com/architecture-sass-project/>
 <http://sass-guidelin.es/>

+This file organization is described as such:

+- style partial is where you can choose/add/remove which partials get added to the final overall CSS file
+- print partial is not used by default but would contain styles for viewing printed copies of your website
+- wysiwyg partial is not used by default but would contain styles for the rich text editors of your website

+BASE FOLDER
+- normalize and typography partials for people to work on the typography of the website

+HELPERS FOLDER
+- variables partial for people to work on the overall settings/defaults of the website
+- extendables, functions, and mixins partials for people to work on the theming functions of the website

+DESIGN FOLDER
+- layout partial for people to work on the big picture and layout aspects of the website
+- components partial for people to work on the atomic design, buttons, and small aspects of the website
+- navigation partial for people to work on the header and footer of the website
+- colors partial for people to work on the colors of the website

+PAGES FOLDER
+- partials for people to work on admin or authenticated user pages of the site which aren't public facing

+THEMES FOLDER
+- partials for people to work on different themes of the website (seasonal, regional, etc)

 USAGE
 -----

-If you would like to use CSS instead of SASS, edit the css/style.css file to alter the appearence of your website.

 SASS
 -----